Ger 160D1: EROTICISM AND LOVE IN THE MIDDLE AGES, Fall 2016

 WELCOME TO A NEW AND EXCITING SEMESTER.
 LET'S TALK ABOUT LOVE, FROM A LITERARY-HISTORICAL PERSPECTIVE!
 IS THERE ANYTHING ELSE ONE MIGHT WANT TO TALK ABOUT?
 THERE IS HARDLY ANYTHING MORE IMPORTANT IN LIFE, IS THERE?

 I have taught this course for a long time, and it is evolving semester by semester.
 Honestly, I deeply enjoy working with you on this material and hope very much that you will agree with me.
 Although this is a large-size class, please feel strongly encouraged to speak up and engage with the texts.

-Office Hours: TTh 9-10 a.m. and after appointment.
+Office Hours: Mo and We 12:15 p.m-1:15 p.m.. and after appointment.
 Please feel free to see me also at any other time when I am available.
 Use e-mail or phone to contact me beforehand, since I might have sudden meetings or might do research in the library.
-With 1200 students I will not be able to be talk with all of you individually, considering that I hold two office hours.
-But you can also try to see me during my office hour as a Faculty Fellow in the Yavapai Residence Hall, Wed.
-5-6 p.m.
+With ca. 200 students in one class I will not be able to talk with all of you individually, considering that I hold two office hours, but I will try my best to be available for each one of you as the need arises.

 CLASS MEETINGS: TTh 11:00-12:15 p.m., Mod.
 Lang.
 350